longsleep/snappy-odroidc/README.md

 	15.04
 ```

 Flash this to SD or eMMC and your ODROID will boot into Snappy.
-Default user
+DHCP will be
-is `ubuntu` with password `ubuntu`.
+used for ethernet networking.
+Default user is `ubuntu` with password `ubuntu`.

 Enjoy!